mees/generalize_spatial_relations/README.md

 If you are just interested in computing our spatial relation feature descriptor given two object clouds, take a look [here](https://github.com/mees/generalize_spatial_relations/blob/master/src/Features.cpp#L17).

+## Notes
+If you want to learn the features describing pairwise object relations with deep learning and optimize the generalization experiments on a continuous level check out the repo of our follow-up work [here](https://github.com/PhilJd/generalize_spatial_relations).

 ## License
 For academic usage, the code is released under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
 For any commercial purpose, please contact the authors.